 "Education is not the filling of a bucket.
 It is the lighting of a fire." -William Yeats

-A photo tribute to the 8 magical years of Mother Earth School, locate at Tryon Life Community Farm in SW Portland and Jean's Farm in SE Portland.
-There are so many people to thank, without whose help this project could never have happened so joyfully and successfully.
+A photo tribute to the 8 magical years of nature immersion education at Tryon Life Community Farm in SW Portland and Jean's Farm in SE Portland.
+There are so many people to thank, without whose help this project could never have happened.

 Mother Earth School (MES) was an affiliate year-round, farm and forest outdoor-immersion school for ages pre-K through third grade.
 Kelly Hogan (co-founder, MES & IPEC) and Matt Bibeau (co-founder, IPEC) ran Mother Earth School for many years before transitioning to other projects.
+The program closed a couple years after their departure.
 Much of the content presented through IPEC courses and programming is based upon the Mother Earth School model, drawing from the wisdom of both the successes and challenges of running that program.

-The children at Mother Earth School developed a deep nature connection with their surrounding environment, resulting in curiosity and confidence because of such intimate engagement with the mysteries and challenges of the natural world.
-The children became noticeably aware of their bodies' limits and capacities through being allowed an healthy range of physical exploration.
+The children in an outdoor immersion setting develop a deep nature connection with their surrounding environment, resulting in curiosity and confidence because of such intimate engagement with the mysteries and challenges of the natural world.
+Children become noticeably aware of their bodies' limits and capacities through being allowed an healthy range of physical exploration.
 When children spend their days outdoors in all weather they begin to naturally acclimate to their environment, and when properly dressed, the outdoor environment seems to boost the immune system as they develop stamina and are breathing fresh air.

 The forest and farm provide many creative ways to take refuge from cold and rain.
 Having an outdoor kitchen provides cover for warm meals (find out more about rocket stoves and cob ovens) and herbal tea.
 A cob sauna becomes a warming hut for story time.
 A greenhouse is a dry space for picnicking and activities and a Cedar tree canopy becomes a natural umbrella.
 A cozy yurt classroom serves as a warm, dry space for focus and productivity during daily academic main lessons and for fine motor activities in cooler weather.